Rim Rock Drive is OPEN - Visitor Center is OPEN 9 a.m. to 4:30 p.m. Daily

 For a detailed map of the Saddlehorn Campground click here.

-Pets are allowed at campsites, but must be leashed, well behaved, and attended at all times.
+Pets are allowed at campsites, but must be on a leash 6 ft. in length or less, well behaved, and attended at all times.
 Please clean up your pet waste and place in garbage receptacles.
+Also remember that pets are NOT allowed on hiking trails but ARE allowed on paved surfaces.

 An accessible campsite is available and is reserved for the use of mobility-impaired persons only.